-Star (20-year-old newcomer Sasha Lane) is obviously seeking money — she has none — but what she really wants is the thrill of success and the comfort of inclusion.
-We don’t know much about Star’s upbringing, save for a smattering of uncomfortable suggestions: Star is dirt poor and raising her brother and sister while a man she calls “Daddy” sexual abuses her.
+Star (20-year-old newcomer Sasha Lane) is obviously seeking money—she has none—but what she really wants is the thrill of success and the comfort of inclusion.
+We don’t know much about Star’s upbringing, save for a smattering of uncomfortable suggestions: Star is dirt poor and raising her brother and sister while a man she calls “Daddy” sexually abuses her.
 But all of that melts away the second she lays eyes on Jake (Shia LeBeouf) at the local K-Mart, visually echoing Dante’s sentiments when he first lays eyes on the young Beatrice in Vita Nova: “Here is a God stronger than I who comes to rule over me.”

-American Honey is writer/director Andrea Arnolds’s fourth feature film and as an outsider — she is English — she shares Star’s enchanted, if somewhat suspicious, view of the American Dream — something that seems to be just out of her grasp, until it isn’t, and then transforms into something sinister.
-This is beautifully articulated when Star impulsively jumps into the back of a convertible with three upper-middle class cowboys (Will Patton, Daran Shinn, Sam Williamson).
+American Honey is writer/director Andrea Arnolds’s fourth feature film.
+As an English outsider, she shares Star’s enchanted, if somewhat suspicious, view of the American Dream—something that seems to be just out of her grasp until it isn’t and then transforms into something sinister.
+This is beautifully articulated when Star impulsively jumps into the back of a convertible with three upper-middle-class cowboys (Will Patton, Daran Shinn, Sam Williamson).
 They entertain her with BBQ, mescal and promises to buy her magazines.
 But not for one second does Star, or the audience, doubt that they want much more for their transaction.
-It is a familiar scene, one that walks right up to the edge of horror, but manages to play out in both an inventive and surprising manner.
+It is a familiar scene, one that walks right up to the edge of horror but manages to play out in both an inventive and surprising manner.

 Arnold’s acumen with the subversiveness that lurks just beneath the surface is playfully reserved, bubbling up only when absolutely necessary.
-On another call, both Jake and Star find their way into a middle-aged Kansas woman’s home (Laura Kirk) where Jake’s story of college pursuit taps into her notion of Christian charity.
-Many artists have tried to locate the clumsy intersection of American capitalism, Christian charity and commerce, but few pull it off.
-They drunkenly grope around in the dark hoping to find some semblance of insight.
+On another call, both Jake and Star find their way into a middle-aged Kansas woman’s home (Laura Kirk), where Jake’s story of college pursuit taps into her notion of religious welfare.
+Many artists have tried to locate the clumsy intersection of American capitalism and Christian charity, but few pull it off.
+They drunkenly grope around in the dark, hoping to find some semblance of insight.
 But in American Honey, Arnold bores into the hypocrisy by constructing a scene of three planes.
 Outside, the woman’s pre-teen daughter and her friends try to seduce Jake with a highly sexualized dance.
-Inside, Jake lies to the mother — who feels charitable just by letting these ruffians into her stately home — while Star, standing apart from them, observes all.
-Star’s commentary is crass — enough to break the charade — but it is honest and accurate.
+Inside, Jake lies to the mother—who feels charitable just by letting these ruffians into her stately home—while Star, standing apart from them, observes all.
+Star’s commentary is crass, enough to break the charade, but it is honest and accurate.

 The comment comes from Star’s mouth, yet she speaks for Arnold and anyone watching.
 It’s a masterful stroke, one of many in Arnold’s Americana-soaked road trip.